SkySingh04/QuizQuest/CONTRIBUTING.md

    ```
 6. Access the project locally at `http://localhost:3000`.

+## Questions or Need Help?

+If you have any questions or need further assistance, feel free to open an issue or reach out to [Akash-Singh04](https://github.com/Akash-Singh04).

+We appreciate your contributions and look forward to your involvement in improving Quiz-Quest!

 # Please view the list of open issues at [Issues](https://github.com/Akash-Singh04/QuizQuest/issues).
 Any contributions to them are welcome.